 Even though Collins will have to be silent or even supportive of the administration’s budget proposal, Collins has considerable bipartisan support on Capitol Hill, and his presence will provide continuity with—or at least serve as a reminder of—the 21st Century Cures Act and the Obama administration’s moonshot program.

-The … Continue reading Francis Collins to stay on as NIH director in Trump administration
+The NCI and NIH agendas have clashed in recent months, primarily … Continue reading Francis Collins to stay on as NIH director in Trump administration

 To access this members-only content, please log in.

 Institutional subscribers, please log in with your IP